 Court Records are public records and available to anyone.
 They include a court case file containing a court docket and all of the documents filed in the case.
 You are able to access the court records on the website, or at the Clay County Clerk of Court where the case was filed.

 Every state maintains records of someone’s criminal history.
 These databases are connected and you can track criminal backgrounds from another state.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and if it was in a totally different state, you might have to pay for a more complete search.

-When you look up a person’s crminal records you can find out if a person has ever been arrested, charged or convicted for the following crimes:
+When you look up a person’s criminal records you can find out if a person has ever been arrested, charged or convicted for the following crimes:

 - Driving Under the Influence (DUI).